realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Topic to display

-An optional topic the TCD subscribes to in order to display messages on the *Destination Time" display.
+An optional topic the TCD subscribes to in order to display messages on the *Destination Time* display.

 ##### &#9654; Send event notifications